ikinustaT/iKARMA/README.md

 # iKARMA - Kernel Driver Analysis for Memory Forensics

 iKARMA is a specialized memory forensics tool designed to identify and analyze potentially dangerous kernel drivers in Windows memory dumps.

+This project was developed by PA-G27 for our module ICT3215 Digital Forensics.

 ## Key Features